October 23, 2015

 A baby can get Hepatitis B from an infected mother during childbirth.

 Yes, almost all cases of Hepatitis B can be prevented if a baby born to an infected woman receives the necessary shots at the recommended times The infant should receive a shot called Hepatitis B immune globulin (HBIG) and the first dose of Hepatitis B vaccine within 12 hours of birth.
-Two or 3 additional shots of vaccine are needed over the next 115 months to help prevent Hepatitis B. The timing and total number of shots will be influenced by several factors, including the type of vaccine and the baby's age and weight.
-In addition, experts recommend that the baby be tested after completion of the vaccine series to make sure he or she is protected from the disease.
+Two or 3 additional shots of vaccine are needed over the next 1-6 months to help prevent Hepatitis B. The timing and total number of shots will be influenced by several factors, including the type of vaccine and the baby's age and birth weight.
+In addition, experts recommend that the baby get an antibody test 1-2 months after completion of the vaccine series at age 9-12 months to make sure he or she is protected from the disease.
 To best protect your baby, follow the advice of his or her doctor.

 Most newborns who become infected with Hepatitis B virus do not have symptoms, but they have a 90% chance of developing chronic Hepatitis B. This can eventually lead to serious health problems, including liver damage, liver cancer, and even death.